NEJLT/nejlt-website/content/about/intro.md

 +++

 NEJLT publishes excellent research in the field of language technology, i.e. Natural Language Processing, Computational Linguistics, and related topics.
-Research focused on *any* natural language is invited.
+Research on *any* natural language is invited.

-NEJLT invites both journal articles and academic letters, and has a multi-iteration reviewing process, where revisions are a possibility.
+NEJLT invites both journal articles and academic letters.

-The reviewing philosophy of the journal is to provide constructive, helpful feedback during the review process while seeking to minimise the impact of bias during review.
+The review philosophy of the journal is to provide constructive, helpful, timely feedback during the review process while seeking to minimise the impact of bias.

 NEJLT is a global journal with global focus.